 Parameters (x4) for correcting the temperature response which occur by the change in ambient temperature.

-\Temperature correction does not work correctly on MS-40/40A/40M.
-Do not change the configuration in general use.
+\Temperature correction is not configured in default setting.
+It is recommended not to change the configuration in general use.

 To calculate the correction, enter each item for the approximation formula (cubic expression)